-- Routine preventative maintenance, which is part of Routine Maintenance, consists of periodic system checks, minor refurbishments, cleaning, and repairs that prevent unexpected downtime and improve reliability of Elements.
-Developer shall prepare checklists for the Elements and undertake routine preventative maintenance in accordance with the schedule set forth in the MMP. - Developer shall perform routine preventative maintenance on all Elements.
-The routine preventative maintenance must address at least the Elements shown in TP Attachment 500-1.
+Routine preventative maintenance, which is part of Routine Maintenance, consists of periodic system checks, minor refurbishments, cleaning, and repairs that preventsprevent unexpected downtime and imprevesimprove reliability of Elements.
+Developer shall prepare checklists for appropriatethe Elements and undertake routine preventative maintenance in accordance with the schedule set forth in the MMP.

+Developer shall perform routine preventative maintenance on all Elements-that benefit from routine preventative maintenance must address at least the Elements shown in TP Attachment 500-1.

-400.4 CAPITAL ASSET REPLACEMENT WORK
+400.3.6400.4 CAPITAL ASSET REPLACEMENT WORK

-- This Section MR 400.4 addresses Capital Asset Replacement Work other than in connection with satisfying the Handback Requirements.
-For Capital Asset Replacement Work in connection - with satisfying the Handback Requirements refer to Section MR 501 of the TPs. - 39 Developer shall plan and execute Capital Asset Replacement Work in accordance with this - 40 Section MR 400.4 and Section 8.3 of the Agreement.
-The following Elements are subject to - 41 Capital Asset Replacement Work requirements: - 42 A. Roadway pavement - 43 B. Signage
+- This Section MR 400.3.6400.4 addresses Capital Asset Replacement Work other than in connection with satisfying the Handback Requirements.
+For Capital Asset Replacement Work in connection with satisfying the Handback Requirements refer to Section MR 501 of the TPs. - Developer shall plan and execute Capital Asset Replacement Work in accordance with this Section MR 400.3.6400.4 and Section 8.3 of the Agreement.
+The following Elements are subject to Capital Asset Replacement Work requirements: - A. Roadway pavement